codeconomics/DataTools/README.md

 ### Visualizer.py
     Visualizer must be concluded in working folder in order to provide feature and annotation grapher for this tool, for complete information about Visualizer, see comments of each functions

+## Synchronized Feature and Annotation Visualization Tool
+Plot features and annotations on one synchronized time line

+### VisualizerCommand.py
+**Usage:**
+Python VisualizerCommand.py `annotation_feature_grapher` `[OPTIONS]` `ANNOTATIONDATA`

+Options:
+  `--featuredata` TEXT     csv file path of the feature data in mHealth format, if not provided, will not graph features
+  `--path_out` PATH        the output path of the graph created, if not provided, will store in the current folder
+  `--non_overlap`          indicating if the annotations have any overlap, if not, will create spectrum graph, ONLY USE IT WHEN NOT GRAPHING FEATURES
+  `--title` TEXT           the title of graph
+  `--feature_index` TEXT   a list of indexes of features to show in python syntax
+  `--feature_num` INTEGER  number of features
+  `--help`                 Show this message and exit.

+### Visualizer.py
+    Visualizer must be concluded in working folder in order to provide feature and annotation grapher for this tool, for complete information about Visualizer, see comments of each functions

 ## Location Mapping Parsing Tool